The Friends of Boston, First was founded by the late Ruth M. Parks, in photo, second from the right

-You are invited to join the FRIENDS OF BOSTON, FIRST, a nonprofit organization founded in 1984.
+You are cordially invited to join the FRIENDS OF BOSTON, FIRST, an affiliated organization of the Church founded in 1984 by members and friends of the community at-large.
 Its purpose is to raise funds for the repair and preservation of the building at the corner of Commonwealth Avenue and Clarendon Street.

 Owned since 1882 by the FIRST BAPTIST CHURCH OF BOSTON, the building is now on the National Register of Historic Places.
 It was designed by HENRY HOBSON RICHARDSON and is significant as his first use of the architectural style now internationally known as "Richardson Romanesque."
 CHARLES F. McKIM, later to become renowned as the designer of the Boston Public Library, worked on this project as a draftsman.